-This study has shown the dynamic numerical response of the novel BCCZZ lattice structure by comparison with frequently
+This study has shown the dynamic numerical response of the novel BCCZZ lattice structure by comparison with frequently used BCC and BCCZ structures.
+The outcomes include the following:

 - BCCZZ structure exhibited the superior specific strength that proves the its potential load-bearing capacity for lightweight applications. - Although local buckling is seen in BCCZZ structure, it is not as pronounced as observed in BCCZ lattice.
 BCC showed the most stable collapse behavior. - Additional interior vertical struts in the novel design are exposed to highest stress values, while BCC and BCCZ exhibit the maximum stresses at the node intersections and vertical struts, respectively.